 Teens have different goals.
 Some want to hang out with friends while others want to buy a car.
 Some want to save for college and others might want to help their family cover expenses.

-Sometimes teens don’t know that they want a job until you ask them what they want.
+Sometimes teens don’t know they want a job until you ask them what they want.
 For instance, if your kid wants a car and you don’t have the cash to afford it, you can work out a plan for them to buy one on their own.

 See If They’re Eligible and Set Working Limits